-When selecting an Internet service provider (ISP), there are many traits too look out for.
+When selecting an Internet service provider (ISP), there are many traits to look out for.
 Speed, data cap, and bandwidth are a few of the factors you will consider when making your choice.
 You compare a couple of providers, find an attractive deal, and lock yourself in an excellent contract.
 However, a few weeks in and you notice slower than usual traffic.
-You are streaming your favorite show or playing a popular online game, and it starts buffering.
+You are watching your favorite show or playing a popular online game, and it starts buffering.
 The most frustrating part?
 It clearly hasn’t reached the maximum Gbps bandwidth you signed up for.

 What’s happening?
 Well, it is highly possible that your Internet service provider is selectively reducing your internet speed.
 It is shocking but completely legal.
 That being said, you do not have to be subjected to the same rules.
-Using a VPN is a simple way to by-pass the treachery of your ISP and we are here to explain to you how.
+Using a VPN is a simple way to bypass the treachery of your ISP and we are here to explain to you how.

-What is throttling?
+What is Throttling?

 ISP throttling is a common practice that has been on the rise.
-Over the last couple of years, there has been an increase in streaming services offering HD quality entertainment at the tip of every possible device.
+Over the last couple of years, there has been an increase in services offering HD quality entertainment at the tip of every possible device.
 The demand for high-bandwidth has naturally also increased.

-This has forced many ISP to regularly examine the type of traffic requested and restrict the speed of the demand if it is coming from streaming services such as Netflix, HBO, Hulu, Disney Plus, etc. Not only that but many may also restrict activities such as online games, file-sharing, and torrenting.
+This has forced many ISP to regularly examine the type of traffic requested and restrict the speed of the demand if it is coming from services such as Netflix, HBO, Hulu, Disney Plus, etc. Not only that but many may also restrict activities such as online games, file-sharing, and torrenting.

 As you already know, if you are not using an encrypted network, your ISP can easily look into your traffic.
 They track your activities while you are using their networks and selectively apply the available bandwidth based on these activities.
-Throttling is a reactive method for ISPs to alleviate demand bottleneck and ensure that all their clientele receives enough bandwidth when demand is high.
+Throttling is a reactive method for ISPs to alleviate demand bottlenecks and ensure that all their clientele receives enough bandwidth when demand is high.

 Nowadays, most providers use this tactic to control demand.
 Hence, choosing a different provider will most likely not solve the issue.
 When demand is high and resources are low, you will most likely experience activity-based throttling.
 This comes at a cost for you.
 If you are a high-bandwidth user, you are definitely not getting 100% of the speed you paid for.